mehyaa/vscode-workspace-storage-cleanup/README.md

 ## Why you need this extension?

-Why you need this extension?

-VSCode tracks each workspace (opened folder) in its workspace storage (a folder in `Code/User/workspaceStorage/<32-length ID>`) which has meta that points to the opened folder.
-When you delete/rename/move the folder, the workspace storage will not update itself and from now on it becomes an unused info.
-This extension clears the unused workspace storage folders.
+VSCode tracks each workspace (opened folder or workspace file) in its workspace storage (a folder in `Code/User/workspaceStorage/<32-length ID>`) which has meta that points to the workspace.
+When you delete/rename/move workspace, the workspace storage will not update itself and from now on it becomes an unused meta.
+This extension lists and gives option to delete the unused workspace storage folders.

 ## Installation